flame-engine/flame/doc/particles.md

 );
 ```

-When using `Particle` with a custom `Game` implementation, please ensure that both the `update` and `render` methods are called during each game loop frame.
+When using `Particle` with a custom `Game` implementation, please ensure that both the `update` and `render` methods are called during each game loop tick.

 Main approaches to implement desired particle effects:
 * Composition of existing behaviors.